Renting a Car & Driving in Italy: What to Know Before You Hit the Road

 Speed limits are posted in kilometers per hour (km/h), not miles — so 100 km/h is about 62 mph.
 Keep an eye out for small white circular signs with a red border; those are your limits.
 Italy is also big on speed cameras, especially on highways (autostrade) and near towns.
 You won’t get pulled over (the ticket arrives by mail later), so it’s best to stick close to the limit.

-One of the biggest things to know when driving in Italy’s cities or historic towns is the ZTL — Zona Traffico Limitato.
-These are restricted traffic zones meant to reduce the number of cars and preserve historic centers.
-They’re usually marked by signs with a red circle and sometimes look deceptively like regular streets.
-If you accidentally drive into one without a permit, you’ll likely receive a fine in the mail later.
-(We avoided them completely by parking outside town centers and walking in — highly recommend!).
+One of the most important things to know before driving into any Italian city or historic town is the ZTL — Zona Traffico Limitato.
+These restricted traffic zones are designed to preserve historic centers and reduce congestion, and they’re marked by signs with a red circle that can look deceptively like ordinary street signage.
+If you accidentally drive through one without a permit, expect a fine in the mail weeks (even months) later.

 Tolls & Autostrada